PhonePe/Magazine/tutorials/concurrency_control__deduplication.md

 ## The Problem: Sharing is Hard!

-Imagine our `"welcome-email-queue"` magazine is being used by several parts of our application simultaneously:
+Imagine our ``discount-coupons-queue`` magazine is being used by several parts of our application simultaneously:

-1.  **Multiple Sign-up Servers:** Two different web servers handle new user sign-ups.
-What if *both* try to `load` the *exact same* email address ("concurrent.user@example.com") into the magazine at the precise same moment?
+1.  **Multiple Coupon Generators:** Two different services generate discount coupons.
+What if *both* try to `load` the *exact same* coupon code ("SAVE20") into the magazine at the precise same moment?
 Should we end up with two identical tasks in the queue?
-2.  **Multiple Worker Processes:** We have several background workers trying to `fire` emails from the queue to send them.
-What if *two workers* try to `fire` the *very next* available email at the same instant?
-Could they both get the *same* email, leading to it being sent twice?
+2.  **Multiple Worker Processes:** We have several background workers trying to `fire` coupons from the queue to send them.
+What if *two workers* try to `fire` the *very next* available coupon at the same instant?
+Could they both get the *same* coupon, leading to it being sent twice?
 Or could they mess up the `firePointer`?

 These scenarios highlight two common challenges in systems that share resources: